1997 Atlanta Braves season

 The 1997 Atlanta Braves season marked the franchise's 32nd season in Atlanta and 127th overall.
-The Braves won their seventh consecutive division title, taking the National League East title by 9 games over the second place Florida Marlins.
-However, the Marlins would later defeat the Braves in the 1997 National League Championship Series.
+The Braves entered the season as defending National League champions, having lost the 1996 World Series to the Yankees in 6 games.
+They won their seventh consecutive division title, taking the National League East by 9 games over the second place Florida Marlins.
+However, the Marlins would later defeat the Braves in the NLCS.
 1997 was the first year that the Braves played their home games in Turner Field, a reconstruction of the former Centennial Olympic Stadium, which originally served as the main venue for the 1996 Summer Olympics.